Pradeep8531/PasswordGenerator/README.md

 # PasswordGenerator
-Cpp code to Generate Password with data of birth and User Name
+Cpp code to Generate Password with the help a Unique verfication id/Any number  and Name